satriahelmy/mlviz/task.md

 - [x] Source-level layout check confirms the desktop plot target is 460px and the required content order is present in the document.
 - [x] JavaScript syntax checks passed after the refinement pass.
 - [x] No gradients, glassmorphism, large shadows, or development labels were introduced.
-- [ ] Browser screenshot/interaction verification remains blocked because the available in-app browser rejects local and localhost URLs in this environment.
+- [x] Browser interaction verification completed at 1920×1080 and 390×844 through the XAMPP-served localhost page; navigation, responsive plot sizing, fit, MSE updates, and model status were confirmed.